-But backing up a trailer up is not so easy.
+But backing up a trailer is not so easy.
 It can bend your mind, break your nerve, and leave you sweating bullets.
 It is not the least bit intuitive until you have done it enough times that it becomes second nature.
 That doesn’t come quickly for most people.

 I’m proud to say, that while I’ve sweated plenty of bullets, I’ve managed to get the job done under difficult circumstances without damaging our trailer, ourselves, or anyone else property.
 Correction: without damaging anyone else’s property very much.
 There are a few bushes and shrubs between Washington State and Washington DC that may beg to differ with my technique.
 None the less, I’ve garnered a few compliments on my technique from fellow RVers watching me navigate some tricky parks.

 Hopefully, these tips will help you learn to back up like a pro and have the confidence to avoid a heart attack in the process.
 To give you a little preview of what’s to come, here are a few basic tips:

 - Study the basics: Before getting behind the wheel, understand the theory behind backing up a trailer.

 - Go slow and don’t panic: Quick reactions in moments of panic can lead to disaster.
 Stay calm and make a plan if you find yourself in a pickle.